wiredot/wd-gallery/readme.txt

 **Getting started**

-1. In your WordPress Back End go to WP Photo Gallery -> Themes
+1. In your WordPress Back End go to WP Gallery -> Themes
 2. Activate the theme you like
-3. Go to WP Photo Gallery and click ‘Add new Gallery’ button
+3. Go to WP Gallery and click ‘Add new Gallery’ button
 4. Type the name of the gallery and add images
 5. Publish and you have a just created your first photo gallery

 **Creating gallery list page**

 1. Create a new page or edit and existing one
-2. Click on ‘Add WP Photo Gallery’ button directly above the Editor
+2. Click on ‘Add WP Gallery’ button directly above the Editor
 3. Press the ‘Insert Shortcode’ button for Galleries overview
 4. You should have a short code in your editor ([wp-photo-gallery])
 5. Save the page and you’re done!